 Mr. Sims has particular experience and expertise in school safety-related issues, including safety planning, violence prevention, threat assessment, and crises management.
 Over his career, his practice has also touched on virtually every other area of public education law, including special education, student discipline, classified and certificated employee discipline, and school district reorganization.

 Mr. Sims is a frequent author of Lozano Smith Client News Briefs, and his articles are frequently published by state-wide organizations.
-His recent article Concealed Weapons on Campus Requires Careful Consideration was published by ACSA.
+His article Concealed Weapons on Campus Requires Careful Consideration was published by ACSA.

 Mr. Sims has been a speaker for the California School Boards Association, the Coalition for Adequate School Housing, the California Latino School Boards Association, and the Association of California School Administrators Superintendent's Academy, and the Association of California Construction Managers.

 He is a regular speaker at the firm's annual Facilities and Business Workshops.
 He also conducts governance training sessions for school boards throughout the state.

 Mr. Sims is a member of the National School Boards Association Council of School Attorneys and the California Council of School Attorneys.